Nick Spaling: Professional

-Among North American skaters, Spaling was ranked 24th in by the NHL Central Scouting Bureau's final report for 2007; he was 30th in the mid-season rankings.
+Among North American skaters, Spaling was ranked 24th by the NHL Central Scouting Bureau's final report for 2007; he was 30th in the mid-season rankings.
 At the 2007 NHL Entry Draft, he was selected in the second round, 58th overall, by the Nashville Predators.

 Spaling signed an entry-level contract with the Predators in the summer of 2008.
 The contract was reported to worth $1.95 million over three years.
 He attended the Predators' training camp and was later reassigned to the team's American Hockey League (AHL) affiliate, the Milwaukee Admirals.
 He began the 2008–09 season playing for the Admirals wearing jersey number 13.
 After beginning the 2009–10 season with Milwaukee, he was recalled by Nashville, where he played his first NHL game on December 15, 2009, and assisted on a goal by Ryan Jones in Nashville's 7–4 victory over the Tampa Bay Lightning.
 On December 13, 2010, he scored his first NHL goal in a 5–0 win against the New York Islanders.

 On July 7, 2011, Spaling signed a two-year contract extension with the Predators.

 On June 27, 2014, at the 2014 NHL Entry Draft, Spaling, as an impending restricted free agent, was traded along with Patric Hörnqvist to the Pittsburgh Penguins in exchange for forward James Neal.
 The Penguins avoided arbitration with Spaling on July 31 when they agreed on a two-year, $4.4 million deal.
 He then scored his first goal with the Penguins on October 22 in a game against the Philadelphia Flyers.